-Maybe it’s my suspiscious nature, but whenever a doctor or vet “highly recommends” a name brand product (especially if they sell it), I think twice.
-To be fair, I must acknowedge that many may carry products because they truly beileve in their health benefits.
+Maybe it’s my suspicious nature, but whenever a doctor or vet “highly recommends” a name brand product (especially if they sell it), I think twice.
+To be fair, I must acknowledge that many may carry products because they truly beileve in their health benefits.
 But there are also those who carry products, and push them, because it benefits their bank accounts.

 It seems like anytime someone takes their bird to the vet, even when a well-bird exam turns up perfect health, they report that their doctor has recommended a lifelong regimen of red palm oil.
 When the more probing clients ask why their bird needs this supplement, the answer usually relates to improved feather condition.

 However, vets often neglect to mention the product’s downside: LDL cholesterol raising, artery clogging, heart disease instigating saturated fats by the truckload.
 (Heart disease in parrots has shown a sharp increase over recent years.)
 Worse, by pushing this “quick fix” product, they are blowing the opportunity to teach their client about proper diet.